tringi/papers/cxx-x64-v2-calling-convention.md

 ## Limitations

-* working within current boundaries of Microsoft Visual C++ we need to fit within:
+* Working within current boundaries of Microsoft Visual C++ we need to fit within:
    * RCX, RDX, R8, R9, R10, R11 are considered volatile (caller-saved)

-## Possible extensions

-???
-If the arguments don't fit the available registers, the function has no right to compile.
+* If the arguments don't fit the available registers, the calling convention reverts to the original one.